GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/CompositionalMultiphaseFlow.rst

 Below, we first review the set of :ref:`equations`, followed by a discussion of the choice of :ref:`primary_variables` used in the global variable formulation.
-Then we give an overview of the :ref:`discretization` and we conclude with a brief description of the nonlinear :ref:`solution_strategy`.
+Then we give an overview of the :ref:`discretization` and, finally, we provide a list of the solver :ref:`parameters` and an input :ref:`input_example`.

 .. _theory: